n-grubb/noahgrubb.com/src/site/posts/mandatorytech.md

 Is it.. not an app?
 > "Must be a WordPress site."

-I believe it is the role of web developers to prevent sites to conform to one of two molds.
+I believe it is the duty of web developers to prevent sites to conform to one of two molds.
 Maybe I should keep my mouth shut as someone who makes a living as a WordPress expert, but WordPress is not necessary for all sites.
 React is not necessary for <abbr title="Progressive Web Apps">PWAs</abbr>.

 The decision to use a certain technology is a nuanced one for each site.
 The solution should be tailored to the problem.
 Before the decision to utilize a certain framework, CMS or technology is used we should first think about the constraints.
 Here are just a few questions I think about when beginning a project:
 * Who is the audience?